 We have all heard the saying that money can’t buy happiness.
-I’ve always thought that I sure would like to give that theory a test run!
+I’ve always thought that, and I would like to give that theory a test run!

-Let’s explore our financial happiness for the sake of the topic and time.
+For the sake of the topic and time, let’s explore our financial happiness.
 How can you be frugal and happy at the same time?

 What Does It Mean To Be Happy?

-I was reading an article in the NY Times this past week, and I found it somewhat fascinating.
+I was reading an article in the NY Times this past week and found it somewhat fascinating.

-CoreData Research was commissioned by Boston to conduct a study on money.
-They held an online survey of 300 people who were worth more than one million dollars.
+Boston commissioned CoreData Research to conduct a study on money.
+They conducted an online survey of 300 people worth more than one million dollars.

 They found that money DOES buy happiness or peace of mind first and then joy.

-Time spent with friends and family was the sacrifice made for that peace and happiness.
+Time spent with friends and family was the sacrifice for peace and happiness.

-Many who were surveyed found that their lives suffered because they were so busy with their businesses that they weren’t able to spend as much time with their loved ones as they were working.
+Many who were surveyed found that their lives suffered because they were so busy with their businesses that they couldn’t spend as much time with their loved ones as they were working.

 “But life with money is not all Champagne and caviar.
 The respondents said that their wealth made them feel satisfied and grateful, but it also gave them a greater sense of responsibility.

-Many cherish the way their wealth allowed them to spend time with their families, but some regretted losing the family time they had sacrificed in the pursuit of financial freedom.”
+Many cherish the way their wealth allows them to spend time with their families, but some regret losing the family time they had sacrificed in the pursuit of financial freedom.

-Others stated that their businesses gave them the freedom to spend more time with their loved ones.
+Others stated that their businesses allowed them to spend more time with their loved ones.

-The last two books I have read have BOTH stated the same concept in their pages.
+The last two books I have read have stated the same concept in their pages.

-In The Secrets of The Millionaire Mind and Crush It!, they both state that the most significant way to grow wealth rapidly is by having your own business.
+The Secrets of the Millionaire Mind and Crush It! both state that the most significant way to grow wealth rapidly is to have your own business.

 The article from the NY Times also discusses these people running their businesses.
 It seems to run your own business; there is no cap on your income.
 The sky is the limit!